TUD-INF-IAI-MCI/BrailleIO/README.md

 #### BrailleIOViewRange

-This is the component that can hold content.
+This component can hold content.
 The combination of content with a standard- or user-defined renderer enables to transform abstract content elements into tactile output on a two-dimensional pin device.
 Several viewRanges can be combined in a screen to build a complex view.
 ViewRanges can be independently switched on and off and can be freely placed inside a screen.

 A viewRange has a complex box model with margin padding and boarder.
 All properties of the box model are independently definable in all four dimensions.

 ![BrailleIO view ranges have a full box model consisting of margin, border and padding](/doc_imgs/viewBox.png)

-A view Range has a view Box – which defines the position, size and look on the screen – and a content box which holds the rendered content.
+A view Range has a view Box – which defines the position, size and look on the screen – and a content box that holds the rendered content.
 This Content box can be larger than the view box.
 Through offsets in x- and y-direction the content can be moved to become visible inside the vie box.
 So the content box is moved under the view box to show hidden content.
-Therefore the offsets have to get negative.
+Therefore, the offsets have to get negative.

 ![The content of a view range can be larger as the visible area.
 The content can be moved underneath the viewable area controlled by offset-properties](/doc_imgs/ContentBox.png)